abhishek981996/ud036_StarterCode/README.md

 # DESCRIPTION

- -fILES:
+ -fILES
   main.py  -- contains movie objects like bb ki vines , shivayy etc.

-    media.py -- contains movie class which initializes the argument passed from main.py file using __init__ constructor Also it open the movie trailer link provided by the instance ..
+  media.py -- contains movie class which initializes the argument passed from main.py file using __init__ constructor
+                Also it open the movie trailer link provided by the instance ..

   fresh_tomatoes.py -- The main file which does all the messey things from generating html file to displaying instance variables like                             title, descriptions, poster etc.

-    tomatoes.html -- HTML file renerated from fresh_tomatoes.py file.
+  tomatoes.html -- HTML file regenareted from fresh_tomatoes.py file.

 ------------------------------------------------------------------------------------------------------------------------------------------